[taxon report][distribution map][all photos][line drawing]

 Remarks: This species is known only from the type locality.
 Pediocactus is a small genus of only seven species.
-Only P. simpsonii is wide ranging and common; the other six are narrow endemics with five of them, P. bradyi, P. despainii, P. knowltonii, P. peeblesianus var. peeblesianus, and P. sileri included on the Federal endangered species list.
+Only P. simpsonii is wide ranging and common; the other six are narrow endemics, all of which are federally listed (P. bradyi, P. despainii, P. knowltonii, P. peeblesianus ssp. peeblesianus, P. peeblesianus ssp.fickeiseniorum and P. sileri .

 Various sources include Colorado in the distribution of this species, largely because the type locality is very near the NM/CO border.
 But, no documenting specimens from Colorado exist.
-The Bureau of Land Management recently constructed a new fence on the true NM/CO border about 40 m north of the old fence.
-In 2008, Bob Sivinski who has monitored plants at the type locality for many years, did a thorough survey on both sides of the fence and concluded P. knowltonii does not occur in Colorado.
+The Bureau of Land Management constructed a new fence on the true NM/CO border about 40 m north of the old fence.
+In 2008, Bob Sivinski who has monitored plants at the type locality for many years, did a thorough survey on both sides of the fence but did not find it on the Colorado side.

 Conservation Considerations: This species was heavily collected after its initial discovery and is still popular in the cactus trade.
-It occurs in an area of intensive oil and gas development, but its distribution is so restricted (about 10 ha) that adverse impacts can be avoided.
-The type locality is healthy and reproducing; it is now privately owned and managed as a Nature Conservancy preserve.
+It occurs in an area of intensive oil and gas development.
+The type locality appears to be in decline.
+The type locality is privately owned and managed as a Nature Conservancy preserve.
 Efforts are underway to establish two introduced populations, but success is uncertain due to the slow growth of the plants.

 Important Literature (*Illustration):